A complete range of criminal law support

 The person charged with the either way offence will be given the option of electing for the case to proceed at the Crown Court with a jury.

-You will need legal advice to help you decide on which court should hear your case.
-Contact our criminal defence experts for help in your matter.
+You will need legal advice to help you decide on which court should hear your case, which we can help with.

 The types of cases which can be classed as either way offences include, but are not limited to: